 I caught quite a few salmon over the 3-day trip including one weighing almost 20 lb.
 The multi-disc drag system is incredibly smooth and powerful.
 It lets you land the fish with full control.

 The Cadence CS5 spinning reel is a great choice for steelhead fishing.
 It has a smooth drag and fast line retrieval so that you can quickly pull in the fish.
-The pricing is so great that it is one of the best steelhead spinning reels for the money.
+The pricing is so great that it is one of the best reels for steelhead fishing.
 You can upgrade to the size 4000 reel as the price difference isn’t a lot.

 The CS5-4000 comes with 8 stainless steel anti-corrosive ball bearings and a 5.2:1 gear ratio.
 The carbon fiber drag is smooth and powerful and delivers a max drag of 36 lbs.